Open Agent Toolkit

 git.defaultBranchstring"main"Default branch for PR creation.
 Auto-detected during oat init via gh repo view or origin/HEAD.
 Used by oat-project-pr-final and oat-project-pr-progress.

-autoReviewAtCheckpointsbooleanfalseWhen true, completing a plan phase checkpoint automatically spawns a subagent code review.
-Can be overridden per-project via oat_auto_review_at_checkpoints in plan.md frontmatter.
+workflow.autoReviewAtHillCheckpointsbooleanunsetWhen true, completing a HiLL checkpoint automatically runs the extra lifecycle review.
+Does not control Tier 1 per-phase oat-reviewer gates.
+Can be overridden per-project via oat_auto_review_at_hill_checkpoints in plan.md frontmatter.
+Legacy autoReviewAtCheckpoints remains a fallback.

 archive.s3Uristring-Base S3 URI for repo-scoped archived project sync, for example s3://bucket/oat-archive